create3000/x_ite/docs/_posts/getting-started.md

 : A Boolean value (`true` or `false`) to indicate whether logarithmic depth buffer rendering technique should be used.
 The default value for the *logarithmicDepthBuffer* attribute is `false`.

 maximumFrameRate
 : A Float value that caps the rendering frequency to reduce CPU usage and improve overall browser responsiveness.
 Animations will run at this controlled maximum FPS instead of the full device refresh rate.
+The default value for the *maximumFrameRate* attribute is `80`.

 multisampling
 : An Integer value that specifies the number of samples used by multisampling.
 The default value is 4, which is sufficient for most cases.
 A higher value increases the effect of anti-aliasing.
 Check the [rendering property](/x_ite/reference/browser-services/#rendering-properties) »MaxSamples«, which is browser dependent.